KRoverSystems/KRover/README.md

 8. A sample symbolic execution trace for the symbolic execution of the syscall handler of getpriority is available in target/poc_getpriority.trace .

 # Executing KRover
 Make sure to have the k-loader installed in advance (If not done already).
+The execution includes two sequencial steps as follows.
 1. On target VM, Execute the poc target program
 Go to the directory of the poc.c,
 ```